fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 #### 8.9: Books view

-Implement a Books view to show on a page all other details of all books except their genres.
+Implement a Books view that shows the details of all books except their genres.

 ![browser showing 7 books with the button](../../images/8/17.png)